Mk 25/30, latest version

 Mk XXV

 My “small” Dobsonian telescope.
-Constructed and modified between December 2019 and January 2023, with updates still ongoing, this instrument is designed to do everything: wide-field vistas, sharp planetary views, and deep views of galaxies and globular clusters.
+Constructed and modified between December 2019 and May 2025, this instrument is designed to do everything: wide-field vistas, sharp planetary views, and deep views of galaxies and globular clusters.
 The primary mirror is 0.8" thick quartz and made by Nova Optical.
 The secondary is a 3.1" Antares unit, accurate to 1/20 wave.

 Mk XXV Compacted

-The whole telescope is just 45 pounds, and fits in my passenger seat if I need it to.
+The whole telescope weighs just 45 pounds, and fits in my passenger seat if I need it to.
 It can be assembled in as little as five minutes.
-Before I moved to Tucson it also had an equatorial platform for motorized, hands-free tracking - something all my other scopes lack.
+Tracking is provided by a Poncet equatorial platform.
 With a 21mm Ethos eyepiece, I can get a 1.7-degree true field of view - 3.5 full Moons across!
-Currently working on the 30th revision to it, featuring a new mirror cell.

 Version History